MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

   Hover over each bar to view the summary of the value, such as the qualification rate and the number of open and closed leads.
 The qualification rate for a value of the attribute is calculated based on the following formula:

-   `Qualification rate for a value of the attribute` = (`Total number of leads qualified with the given value in the attribute`/`Total number of closed leads with that value in the attribute`) &times: 100
+   `Qualification rate for a value of the attribute` = (`Total number of leads qualified with the given value in the attribute`/`Total number of closed leads with that value in the attribute`) &times; 100

    For example, if leads with high budget have a 42 percent qualification rate, the formula is: